Understand and improve your soil

 Firstly, determine the soil type based on its texture.
+The three main textures are clay, sand and loam.
 There is a simple test you can use to check the soil’s texture.

 - Gather a handful of soil, then add water gradually and mix it together in your hand until it forms a ball.
 (If it becomes so wet it sticks to your fingers, add some dry soil.)